Kay's Canal Crafty Arts

 Upcycle your stuff

-I totally understand that in an age of stuff people don’t necessarily need more!
-As a consequence, I happy for you to bring me your stuff to paint.
-Depending on the size of the object you can post them to me or hand deliver.
+I totally understand that in an age full of stuff people don’t necessarily need more!
+As a consequence, I am happy for you to bring me your stuff to paint.
+I am happy to have pieces posted or hand delivered.
 Also, if you don’t see the item you want on my website or Instagram feed (on my home page) I am happy to help you source the right thing.

 So, what do people bring?

-Over the past couple of years customers have brought me all sorts of stuff.
+Over the past years customers have brought me all sorts of stuff.
 This has ranged from barrels to Thermos mugs.
-I have also painted a stready stream of customer’s horseshoes, from their own horses.
+I have also painted a steady stream of customer’s horseshoes, from their own horses.

-The gallery below shows some of the recent items people have brought me.
-It is an eclectic selection, and reflects my customers’ imagination.
-The black box is actually a battery charger.
-The ‘sweet things’ bin is actually for dog poo bags!
-(My customers needed somewhere to stash the bags when cruising on their boat.)
-Another customer brought me three metal buckets she was planing to use as storage in her boat.
-One boater had a pair of IKEA lamps she wanted decorated.
+The gallery below shows some of the recent items people have brought me to paint.
+It’s an eclectic selection, and reflects my customers’ imaginations.
+The ‘sweet things’ bin is actually for dog poo bags, my customers needed somewhere to stash the bags when cruising.
+Another boater had a pair of IKEA lamp decorated.
+Whilst someone else brought me a large milk-churn to strip and repaint.

-Decoration can be simple, such as on a kettle I recently painted.
-However, other pieces require sanding down and hours of work.
-For example a small stool or table.
+Decoration can be simple, such as on a kettle or coal bucket where I paint on the existing base colour.
+However, other pieces require more of a restoration approach, with sanding down, fixing and repainting.

 That’s all very well, but I want other stuff…